uberfastman/fantasy-football-metrics-weekly-report/README.md

     ![yahoo-fantasy-football-league-id-location.png](resources/yahoo-fantasy-football-league-id-location.png)

-* In the `config.ini`, change the value for `chosen_league_id` to your above located league id.
+* In the `config.ini`, change the value for `league_id` to your above located league id.

 * Run `pip install -r requirements.txt`

-* Run `python generate_report.py`.
+* Run `python main.py`.
 You should see the following prompts:
     * `Generate report for default league? (y/n) -> `.

         Type `y` and hit enter.
     * `Generate report for default week? (y/n) ->`.

         Type `y` and hit enter.
-    * ```
-      Visit url https://api.login.yahoo.com/oauth/v2/request_auth?oauth_token=bwu6hgt and get a verifier string Enter the code:
+    * The ***FIRST*** time you run the app, a browser window will automatically open, and if you correctly followed the instructions in the [Report Setup](#setup) section, you should see a verifier code (something like `w6nwjvz`).
+    * Copy the above verifier code and return to the command line window, where you should now see the following prompt:
       ```

-        Copy the above URL into a browser window and hit enter, hit the "Agree" button, and then type in the provided code where the command prompt says `Enter the code:`
+      Enter verifier :
+      ```
+      Paste the verifier code there and hit enter.

-* Assuming the above went as expected, the application should now generate a report for your fantasy league for the previous NFL week.
+    * Assuming the above went as expected, the application should now generate a report for your fantasy league for the selected NFL week.

 _\* General setup excludes Google Drive and Slack integrations.
 See below sections for details on including those additional features._

+<a name="usage"></a>
 ### Usage

 After completing the above setup steps, you should now be able to simply run `python generate_report.py` to regenerate a report.
 The report generator script (`generate_report.py`) also supports several command line options that allow you to specify the following: